-- Weight: most weighted blankets have one listed weight, and this can range from 5 pounds to 30 pounds usually in increments of 5 pounds.
+Most weighted blankets have one listed weight, and this can range from 5 pounds to 30 pounds usually in increments of 5 pounds.
 Some also offer adjustable weights which are normally achieved by folding the blanket over and in effect doubling its weight.

-- Fill material: the most popular style of weighted blanket uses beads that are made of glass or plastic (and sometimes both) as the interior material.
+The most popular style of weighted blanket uses beads that are made of glass or plastic (and sometimes both) as the interior material.

 What is the Right Weight for a Weighted Blanket?

 The most common recommendation is that a weighted blanket should weigh between 5 to 10% of a person’s body weight.
 Most people err toward a weight closer to 10%.
 So for someone who weighs 150 pounds, a 10-15 pound weighted blanket is probably the best bet.

 What Are the Key Considerations When Buying a Weighted Blanket?

 When shopping for a weighted blanket, these are the key factors to take into account: